 “Kind words can be short and easy to speak, but their echoes are truly endless.” ~Mother Theresa

-I will use the word “meaningful” often in this post because I want you to realize that I don’t mean just saying “good job”, “you’re super” or “that was nice”, although these words maybe encouraging sometimes there is more value when we find specific and meaningful ways to encourage our children, spouse, siblings.
+I will use the word “meaningful” often in this post because I want you to realize that I don’t mean just using words like “good job”, “you’re super” or “that was nice”, although these words maybe encouraging sometimes there is more value when we find specific and meaningful ways to encourage our children, spouse, siblings.
 Each person is different so finding those ways that build them up is important.

 Using words that build, in our home may mean we need to evaluate our speech.
 Words like “f— you, or the hell with you” or whatever other profanities come to your mind these are never words that build even if you are not directing them at your child.
 Your child is still hearing them and they are definitely not building anyone up by using them.
-So if you have to use them, save them for when you are out with your friends and not around your children.
+So if you find that you have to use them when venting, save them for when you are out with your friends and not around your children.

 “Our chief want is someone who will inspire us to be what we know we could be.” ~Ralph Waldo Emerson

-Meaningful words are also polite words like thank you, please, excuse me, no thank you …, that we should also use with our children and spouse.
+Meaningful words are also polite words like thank you, please, excuse me, no thank you … We should also use these words with our children and spouse.
 These words are not just for strangers or friends, it’s important that we incorporate them in our home with our family.

 The words we say will teach if we practice what we preach.

 Even though I know the importance of meaningful words, it still takes a lot of discipline on my part to make sure that I am sharing them out loud (not just in my head).
-I am good at encouraging my kids but it’s definitely an area that I need to be intentional about.
+I do okay at encouraging my kids but it’s definitely an area that I need to be intentional about.
 I recently started doing THIS to help me be more intentional. but I need to work on this when it comes to my husband.
 Can anyone else relate?